-- Alluvial soils cover almost one-fourth of the whole area of the country and are most intensely cultivated.
-These soils are generally poor in Nitrogen, but
+- Alluvial soils in India cover almost one-fourth of the whole area of the country and are most intensely cultivated.
+These are

 alluvial soils, we can find patches of infertile lands.
 These patches are found in Punjab, Haryana, Western Uttar Pradesh and Kerala.

-- These soils are suitable for cultivating rice, cotton, sugarcane, tobacco, wheat, jute, etc.
+- These types of soils in India are suitable for cultivating rice, cotton, sugarcane, tobacco, wheat, jute, etc.

 - The main reasons for high productivity of these soils are

 - Loamy texture, with sand, silt and clay in equal proportion and porosity and permeability are optimum here

 - Spherical structure, the shape in which the soil particles are held together, because of which these soils are easily tillable

 - Wide Ranging Nutrients because of transported soil, which is more suitable for different kinds of crops